SkillsFundingAgency/das-employerfinance/README.md

 ##### Add Certificates

-Execute DevInstall.ps1 as an admin in a legacy Powershell console (script is currently not compatible with Powershell Core) to import required certificates into their appropriate store locations.
+Execute DevInstall.ps1 as an admin in a legacy Powershell console (the script is currently not compatible with Powershell Core), to import required certificates into their appropriate store locations.
 If a dialog prompts you whether to install the dev certificate, click 'Yes'.

 #### Development Tasks